 We may earn a commission if you make a purchase from the links on this page.

 One might say that Samsung is not only decking out its new flagship Galaxy S21 Ultra handset with the latest tech available but also releasing it in the winter, more than a month earlier than usual, for a reason.
 What could that reason be?

 Galaxy S21 Ultra vs S20 Ultra colors and display size

-- Galaxy S21 Ultra vs S20 Ultra colors: Black and Silver (S21U) vs Gray (S20U)
+Galaxy S21 Ultra vs S20 Ultra colors: Black, Silver, Blue, Brown, Titanium (S21U) vs Gray (S20U)

-- 6.8" LTPO vs 6.9" LTPS displays
+6.8" LTPO with S Pen support vs 6.9" LTPS displays

-- Dynamic 120Hz@1440p vs static 120Hz@1080p refresh rate
+Dynamic 120Hz@1440p vs static 120Hz@1080p refresh rate

-- 165.1 x 75.6 x 8.9mm vs 166.9 x 76 x 8.8 mm dimensions
+165.1 x 75.6 x 8.9mm vs 166.9 x 76 x 8.8 mm dimensions

 The S20 Ultra is a rather huge and heavy phone with a giant camera bump on the back.
 With the S21 models, however, Samsung is launching a design refinement to what is already one of the best screen-to-body ratio scores in their class.

-Galaxy S21 Ultra vs S20 Ultra design
+Samsung Galaxy S21 Ultra vs Galaxy S20 Ultra 5G design

 Galaxy S21 Ultra vs S20 Ultra specs, battery life and charging speeds

-- Snapdragon 875/Exynos 1000 5nm vs Snapdragon 865/Exynos 990 7nm processors
+Snapdragon 888/Exynos 2100 5nm vs Snapdragon 865/Exynos 990 7nm processors

-- 12GB/16GB DDR5 1z vs 12GB/16GB DDR5 1y process RAM
+12GB/16GB DDR5 1z vs 12GB/16GB DDR5 1y process RAM

-- 5000mAh battery, 45W charging
+5000mAh battery, 30W/45W charging

 Say what you will about Samsung's ignominious decision to use two different mobile processor lines in its phones, but this trend is here to stay with the S21 series as well.
 Powered by both the latest Snapdragon 888 and the Exynos 2100 processors of Qualcomm and Samsung, respectively, the S21 Ultra won't leave you much room for complaining, though, as both of these powerful chipsets are built on the freshest 5nm process.

 On top of that, Samsung's new LPDDR5 1z RAM memory packs can transfer at the rate of 6,400 megabits per second (Mb/s), which makes it 16 percent faster than 12GB LPDDR5 memory you find on flagships like the Galaxy Note 20 Ultra.
 The 16GB package, in particular, can transfer 51.2GB of data in just one second.
 That's the equivalent of transferring 10 5GB-sized full-HD content.

 The 1z packaging process for the LPDDR5 module also made it 30 percent thinner than its predecessor, which means it takes up less space inside smartphones.
 To make the 16GB package in the S21 Ultra Samsung needed just eight chips, whereas its predecessor based on the 1y process needs 12 chips to offer the same capacity.

 The new processor and RAM production methods bring about less power draw on their own.
 Coupled with the more frugal LTPO adaptive refresh display technology that Samsung put on the S21 series, the technologies may bring a boost to the Galaxy S21 Ultra battery life, as it ships with the same giant 5000mAh pack as its predecessor.
-Add to that the new 45W charging speed for said battery, and the Ultra is knocking it out of the park when it comes to battery life, at least for a phone with this display size and specs list.
+Add to that the fast 45W charging speed for said battery, and the S21 Ultra is knocking it out of the park when it comes to battery life, at least for a phone with this display size and specs list.

 Galaxy S21 Ultra vs S20 Ultra zoom, night, and portrait camera samples

-- 108MP ISOCELL 2.0 HM3 vs 108MP ISOCELL HM2
+108MP ISOCELL 2.0 HM3 vs 108MP ISOCELL HM2

-- 48MP vs 10MP 5x periscope zoom cameras
+10MP 10x vs 48MP 5x periscope zoom cameras

 10MP 3x telephoto zoom (S21U)

-- Laser AF vs 3D ToF camera
+Laser AF vs 3D ToF camera

 If you thought that the S21 Ultra would simply get the otherwise excellent Note 20 Ultra camera set and call it a day, you don't know Samsung and its determination to kill it on the hardware front.
-Not only does the S21 Ultra sport the third generation of Samsung's 108MP sensor but it also adds a middle 3x telephoto zoom distance and a laser autofocusing system.
+Not only does the S21 Ultra sport the third generation of Samsung's 108MP sensor but it also adds a middle 3x telephoto zoom distance, and a laser autofocusing system.

 Galaxy S21 Ultra vs S20 Ultra price

 Apple took the high road and didn't increase the iPhone 12 Pro Max price compared to its predecessor, even though it slapped the best camera sensors in the iPhone 12 range on it.
-By that criteria, Samsung is also taking the high road with the Galaxy S21 Ultra, meaning that the base will be expensive as heck at $1399.99 for all that top-shelf hardware stuffed inside of it, just like its predecessor, yet its launch price is much less.
+By that criteria, Samsung is also taking the high road with the Galaxy S21 Ultra, meaning that the base will still be expensive at $1199.99 because of all that top-shelf hardware stuffed inside of it, just like its predecessor, yet its launch price is much less.